 Energy Star® – A program sponsored by the U.S. Department of Energy which establishes minimum performance standards for windows to be recognized as energy efficient.
 Three different sets of standards for U-value and solar heat gain have been established for three different climate zones in the U.S.

-EuroWmdoor – A consortium of European window, door, and curtainwall industry associations involved in the development of common EU standards.
+EuroWindoor - A consortium of European window, door and curtainwall industry associations involved in the development of common EU standards.

 Extended quarter – Height greater than the width.

-Extension jamb – A trim component which extends from the interior of the window frame to the interior wall.
+Extension jamb – A trim component that extends from the interior of the window frame to the interior wall.

-Extruded aluminum – A heavier, thicker aluminum product used to clad the exterior of wood windows & doors.
+Extruded aluminum – A heavier, thicker aluminum product used to clad the exterior of wood windows and doors.